 Let’s check whether it’s working or not using the command.

 sudo mount -a

-Open file manager and check whether the second hard drive is mounted or not.
-After successful change to fstab file, the second hard drive will be auto-mounted with every boot.
+Open the file manager and check whether the second hard drive is mounted or not.
+After a successful change to the fstab file, the second hard drive will be mounted automatically on every boot.